LangsterGA/test/README.md

 ![GoData](/images/FGDB.PNG)

 ## SITREP summary metadata
 The following graphic illustrates the files and associated fields (16) that are calculated as part of the SITREP summary output and are included in the GIS features output.
+Note that fields were calculated as of the previous data.
+For instance, if you map the value for new confirmed cases last 7 days, that would as of the previous day and the 6 days prior.
+This is because numbers published for a response (or for a daily IM meeting), are typically as of the previous day.
 For more information about the fields in the raw csv output, please consult Go.Data metadata [here](https://worldhealthorganization.github.io/godata/data-mgmt/) for a more complete list of data collected in the Go.Data system.

 ![GoData](/images/SITREPSumMetadata4.PNG)